It's safe to say that moving your freight into and out of Mexico over the road boasts its own set of unique challenges.

 What is Through-Trailer Service?

-Through-trailer service is exactly as it sounds.
-This service moves your freight across the border and leaves it resting on the same trailer it was originally loaded on.
+Through-trailer service moves your freight across the border and leaves it resting on the same trailer it was originally loaded on.
 Although cargo is still inspected and — in some cases — partially removed, this can be an excellent way to make sure that your freight doesn’t get damaged in the loading/unloading process of transload border services.

 Through-trailer service — and any cross-border service — is an exercise in communication and trust between parties.